top of page

 “The Committee’s investigation has identified many individuals involved in January 6th who were provoked to act by false information about the 2020 election repeatedly reinforced by legacy and social media.” - 117th Congress Second Session House Report

-4. Not seeking immediate gratification.
-This is one of our more challenging “nots.”
-The availability bias strongly influences us to satisfy our desires immediately.. [iii-c] Our personal health and personal finances are two pillars of long-term health and happiness.
-It is our genome creating challenges to save, eat properly, and exercise.
-To our genome, saving for the future is like accepting a small loss today.
-At the end of the article, a link is provided with decision processes to help you manage our immediate gratification nature.
+4. Not Seeking Immediate Gratification: This is one of the tougher “nots” to resist.
+The availability bias tempts us to satisfy our desires right away, making it challenging to delay gratification. [iii-c] Our personal health and finances are key to long-term well-being, yet our genome complicates efforts to save, eat well, and stay active.
+To our instincts, saving for the future feels like a small loss in the present.
+A link at the end of this article provides strategies for managing the pull of immediate gratification.

-A personal finance example: As a behavioral economist and a personal finance professor, I focus on helping learners develop a consistent, repeatable decision process for a lifetime of great financial decisions.
-Routinizing the decision process is the essential success driver.
-We do this with habits like “set it and forget it” savings strategies and prioritizing “paying yourself first.”
-We regularly use the decision smartphone tool as a way to routinize those success habits.
-A free version of the app is included with my book.
+A Personal Finance Example: As a behavioral economist and personal finance professor, I teach learners to build a consistent, repeatable decision process for a lifetime of sound financial choices.
+The routine itself is what drives success.
+This includes habits like “set it and forget it” savings and prioritizing “paying yourself first.”
+We often use a decision-support app to reinforce these habits; a free version of the app is available with my book.

-The framework suggests five categories NOT to seek.
-However, the challenge begs another question: “What about those people who do seek some or all of these NOT categories?
-How should we feel about them?" -- As long as they are not breaking any laws, we should be perfectly ok with them pursuing some or all of these NOT categories.
-In fact, Adam Smith defined the invisible hand as the mechanism by which peoples' moral sentiments converge to reconcile in a community of people or marketplace.
-Smith recognized that peoples’ motivations are born from a complex mix of selfish and selfless self-interests.
-Also, the invisible hand is an emergent phenomenon, because the world and individual situations are dynamic and ever-changing.
+The framework identifies five categories NOT to seek.
+But this raises another question: “What about those who do seek some or all of these NOT categories?
+How should we view them?”—As long as their actions are lawful, we should accept others pursuing these categories.
+Adam Smith’s concept of the “invisible hand” describes how people’s diverse moral sentiments converge within a community or marketplace.
+Smith understood that motivations stem from a complex blend of self-interest, including selfishness and altruism.
+The invisible hand is an emergent phenomenon because individual and societal situations continually evolve. [iii-g1]

 "...
 God's job is to judge, and my job is to love."

-My wife and I, both together and separately, do our best to accept our friends as they are, even when their seeking diverges with this framework.
-As our faith teaches - grace, acceptance, reconciliation, and forgiveness are essential for our long-term relationships.
-We also, imperfectly, compare our seeking to this framework.
-Our hunt is to identify and course-correct our fallacious seeking.
+My wife and I try to accept our friends as they are, even if their choices diverge from this framework.
+Our faith emphasizes grace, acceptance, reconciliation, and forgiveness as keys to lasting relationships.
+We also, albeit imperfectly, measure our own seeking against this framework to guide us in correcting misguided pursuits.

-But there are situations - where letting go of a relationship and trusting our faith is the best answer.
+Yet, there are times when releasing a relationship and trusting our faith is the best course.
 Letting go is never easy.

 5. Seeking and not seeking the road to happiness